cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   return VSCMaturedPacketSuccess
 }
 ```
-- Initiator:
+- **Caller**
   - The `onRecvPacket()` method.
-- Expected precondition:
+- **Trigger Event**
-  - The IBC module on the provider chain received a `VSCMaturedPacket` on a channel owned by the provider CCV module.
+  - The provider IBC routing module receives a `VSCMaturedPacket` on a channel owned by the provider CCV module.
+- **Precondition**
+  - True.
-- Expected postcondition:
+- **Postcondition**
+  - The transaction is aborted if the channel on which the packet was received is not an established CCV channel (i.e., not in `channelToChain`).
+  - `chainId` is set to the ID of the consumer chain mapped to the channel on which the packet was received.
   - For each unbonding operation `op` returned by `GetUnbondingOpsFromVSC(chainId, packet.data.id)`
     - `chainId` is removed from `op.unbondingChainIds`;
     - if `op.unbondingChainIds` is empty,